Coordinator, Graduate Certificate in Nonprofit Management

-2025 Faculty Administration Building
+2025 Faculty/Administration Building

-Research Interest/Area of Expertise
+Research interest(s)/area of expertise

 Research affiliations: Center for Organization Research and Design, Arizona State University, 2015-Present.